When it comes to spending people often fall into two camps. A...

 Don’t fudge it: How to create and stick to a budget

-The survey, released this week to tie in with Financial Planning Week, found that 29% of men and 22% of women don’t set out a clear budget.
+The survey, released tie in with Financial Planning Week, found that 29% of men and 22% of women don’t set out a clear budget.
 As the IFP say, a personal statement of financial affairs “is the bedrock of any financial plan”.

 StepChange Debt Charity find that many clients don’t have budgeting in place, and are surprised to find that they’re spending (sometimes £100s a month) more than their income allows.